 Pinterest also offers a visual search feature, which isn’t a direct shopping feature, but it does make the app more e-commerce friendly.
 This allows users to hold down on any home or style pin to scan the image, which will lead to product suggestions.

 Hashtags are an important part of Instagram.
-They allow you to reach new audiences with the vast amount of hashtags there are out there.
+They allow you to reach new audiences with the vast number of hashtags out there.

 Hashtags on Instagram are almost like little communities.
 You can use industry-specific hashtags, location-based hashtags or infiltrate a community-based hashtag.
 The options are endless.
 You can use them to connect with your target audience by creating your own hashtag for your business and/or event.
 This will allow your followers to discover what other people are posting about your brand.